jashlodhavia/trademark_backend/docs/Project_Report_Trademark_Infringement_Detection.md

 ## 8. Governance and Project Management

-- **Milestones:** Project followed a phased approach: requirements and BRD, architecture and design, backend implementation (engine, text, color, shape, fusion), API and indexing, frontend integration, email and deployment.
+- **Milestones:** We worked in phases: requirements and BRD, then architecture and design, then backend (engine, text, color, shape, fusion), API and indexing, frontend integration, and finally email and deployment.
-- **Stakeholder communication:** Regular alignment with course and project expectations; use of version control (Git/GitHub) and documentation (BRD, report).
+- **Stakeholders:** We stayed aligned with course and project expectations and kept everything in version control (Git/GitHub) with a BRD and this report.
-- **Version control:** Backend and frontend in separate repositories; dependencies and deployment captured in requirements.txt and Dockerfile.
+- **Repos:** Backend and frontend live in separate repos; requirements.txt and the Dockerfile capture dependencies and how to run the app.

 ---

 ## 9. Limitations and Future Work

-- **Email:** Production email depends on Resend (or similar) and domain verification; default sender (e.g. onboarding@resend.dev) is for testing only.
+- **Email:** For production we need Resend (or similar) and domain verification; the default sender (e.g. onboarding@resend.dev) is for testing only.
-- **Languages:** Current focus is English, Hindi, and Marathi; extension to more scripts and languages is planned in the roadmap.
+- **Languages:** We focus on English, Hindi, and Marathi for now; the roadmap includes more scripts and languages.
-- **Explainability:** Scores are interpretable per modality, but no formal explainability (e.g. saliency maps) is implemented yet.
+- **Explainability:** You can read scores per modality, but we don’t yet have formal explainability (e.g. saliency maps).
-- **Scale:** Milvus Lite is file-based; very large portfolios may require Milvus cluster or another vector DB for distributed search.
+- **Scale:** Milvus Lite is file-based; for very large portfolios we’d move to a Milvus cluster or another vector DB.

 ---

 ## 10. Conclusion

-This report described the **problem in hand** (surge in trademark infringement, need for AI-based detection), the **current manual process** (minimal tech, high man hours), and the **benchmark** (Singapore IPOS Similar Mark Search).
-It presented a **high-level solution architecture** that integrates **image recognition** (DINO, VGG, shape, icon, pHash) and **NLP** (OCR, transliteration, translation, semantic and phonetic matching), and documented a **working prototype** (detection logic and interface) built with **ML and AI throughout**.
-A **5-year roadmap** and **business case** (cost–benefit and risk mitigation) were outlined for full-scale implementation.
-The project demonstrates the use of ML and AI in an **AI Applied Project** Live Project context.
+We described the **problem** (rise in trademark infringement and the need for AI-based detection), the **current manual process** (little tech, lots of man hours), and the **benchmark** (Singapore IPOS Similar Mark Search).
+We then laid out a **solution architecture** that **brings together** image recognition (DINO, VGG, shape, icon, pHash) and NLP (OCR, transliteration, translation, semantic and phonetic matching), and we documented a **working prototype**—detection logic and UI—that uses **ML and AI across the pipeline**.
+The **5-year roadmap** and **business case** (cost–benefit and risk mitigation) spell out how to take this to full-scale.
+The work fits the **AI Applied Project** Live Project: ML and AI are used in a real client setting.

 ---